Ruby chocolate

-Ruby chocolate is a variety of chocolate introduced in 2017 by Barry Callebaut, a Belgian–Swiss cocoa company.
-In development since 2004, it was patented in 2015 by inventors Dumarche et al. and assigned to Barry Callebaut under patent number US9107430B2.
-It was unveiled at a private event in Shanghai on 5 September 2017.
-It is marketed as the fourth type of chocolate alongside dark, milk, and white chocolate varieties and has a pink color.
+Ruby chocolate is a style or distinct variety of chocolate that is pink or purple in color.
+Barry Callebaut, a Belgian–Swiss cocoa company, introduced it as a distinct product on 5 September 2017 after beginning development of their product in 2004.
+While Barry Callebaut says it is a fourth natural type of chocolate (in addition to dark, milk, and white chocolate varieties), industry experts have debated whether this is true or a marketing claim.

-Overview
+Composition

-The chocolate is characterized by a taste that has been described as slightly sweet and sour, which is comparable to that of berries, as the chocolate's main characteristic is its acidity.
-In a comparison of the phenolic content between varieties of chocolate, ruby chocolate was rated between milk and white chocolate.
-According to standards set by the Food and Drug Administration in the United States ruby chocolate must contain a minimum of 1.5% nonfat cacao solids and a minimum of 20% by weight of cacao fat.
-It may contain antioxidants, spices, and other natural and artificial flavorings; however, these ingredients cannot mimic the flavors of chocolate, milk, butter, or a fruit, and it cannot contain additional colouring.
+According to a temporary marketing permit granted by the Food and Drug Administration in the United States in 2019, ruby chocolate is defined as:

+It must also contain a minimum of 1.5% nonfat cacao solids and a minimum of 20% by weight of cacao fat.
+Under the permit, the product does not contain added coloring and although it may contain antioxidants, spices, and other natural and artificial flavorings, these ingredients cannot mimic the flavors of chocolate, milk, butter, berries, or other fruit.
+The FDA said the product meets "most of the current standards for cacao products", but "deviates from the current standards of identity for chocolate products in terms of its final composition, taste, and color".

 The chocolate is made from "ruby cocoa beans".
 These are existing botanical cocoa bean varieties that have been identified as having the right attributes to be processed into ruby chocolate.
-While the exact production method is a trade secret, publications note industry speculation is that ruby chocolate is made with unfermented cocoa beans of Brazil Lavados, which can have a natural red-pink colour.
-Barry Callebaut registered a patent in 2009 for "cocoa-derived material" from unfermented cocoa beans (or beans fermented for no more than three days) that become red or purple after treating them with an acid, such as citric acid, and then defatting with petroleum ether or probably with CO_{2}.
+While the exact production method is a trade secret, publications note industry speculation is that ruby chocolate is made with unfermented cocoa beans of Brazil Lavados, which can have a natural red-pink color.
+Barry Callebaut filed a European patent application in 2010 for "cocoa-derived material" from unfermented cocoa beans (or beans fermented for no more than three days) that become red or purple after treating them with an acid, such as citric acid, and then defatting with petroleum ether or probably with CO_{2}.

+In a comparison of the phenolic content between varieties of chocolate, ruby chocolate was rated between milk and white chocolate.

+Reception

 It has been debated by chocolate experts whether ruby chocolate constitutes a new variety of chocolate or if it is a marketing strategy.
 Chocolate expert Clay Gordon stated that ruby chocolate could become as diverse as white chocolate.
+Angus Kennedy disputes that ruby chocolate is a new fourth variety, saying he knew Peruvian chocolate makers who had been "producing this type of pink chocolate for years."
+He said purple was not an unusual color for chocolate, as cocoa beans are naturally pink and purple.

-Kennedy's Confection magazine editor Angus Kennedy disputes that ruby chocolate is a new fourth variety and compared the taste to a combination of white chocolate and raspberries.
-The public interest of the chocolate variety has been linked to the popularity of the color pink in marketing and on social media in the 2010s, a phenomenon that is referred to as "millennial pink".
+The public interest of the pink chocolate variety has been linked to the popularity of the color pink in marketing and on social media in the 2010s, a phenomenon that is referred to as "millennial pink".